 Prior to the founding of Social Impact Commons, work had begun with a group of preservation leaders in Philadelphia to establish the Cultural Equity Realty Trust (CERT), a nonprofit, preservation-focused real estate developer and steward for the Greater Philadelphia region.
 CERT’s mission is to save and sustain social-benefit real estate that represents and supports diverse artistic and cultural heritages.
 In our vision, places and buildings of diverse artistic and historic significance find long-term sustainability through shared stewardship.
 CERT is developing a portfolio of arts and heritage properties under shared management.
 We maintain that this work will promote collective stabilization and sustainability for the real property assets of our region’s arts and heritage community.
 Our work ranges from acquisition, restoration, and operation of historical and cultural sites, to a diversity of approaches to partnering with nonprofits to realize their development visions.

 Following the success of CultureWorks (below), and at the invitation of The Andrew W. Mellon Foundation, I began work on Social Impact Commons in 2018 as the country’s first incubator and shared services provider to the fiscal sponsorship community.
 Impact Commons is a nonprofit, Supporting Organization through which fiscal sponsors of all models can share tools, practices, technology, and direct advisory supports.
 We approach fiscal sponsorship through the values and lens of commoning and its practices.
-Following two years of research, development, and visioning, Impact Commons added Asta Petkeviciute and Josh Sattely to its team and launched formally in spring 2020 with CultureWorks as its Founding Member.
+Following two years of research and development, fiscal sponsorship leaders Asta Petkeviciute and Josh Sattely joined the team as co-visionaries, and we launched in spring 2020.

 I founded Peregrine Arts (2005 – 2010) with the encouragement and support of the late artist and political activist Fred Ho, with whom I worked for a number of years.
 Peregrine was a multidisciplinary production platform, inspired in part by Artangel (UK), joined with an arts consulting and research practice.
 Under Peregrine I had the privilege of working with a variety of artists, including, along with Fred Ho, visionaries such as Christian Marclay, Aleksandra Mir, Robin Rimbaud, Sanford Biggers, Theo Bleckmann, Steven Earl Weber, Phil Kline, Todd Reynolds, Gavin Bryars, Ridge Theatre (Bill Morrison, Laurie Olinder, Bob McGrath), Iñigo Manglano-Ovalle, Steve Roden, Toby Twining, David Lang, Carolyn Healy/John Phillips, and others.